RunOpenCode/query-resources-loader-bundle/docs/using-manager.md

     interface ManagerInterface
     {
         /**
+         * Check if manager have the Query source code by its given name.
+         *
+         * @param string $name The name of the Query source to check if can be loaded.
+         *
+         * @return bool TRUE If the Query source code is handled by this manager or not.
+         */
+        public function has(string $name): bool;

+        /**
          * Get Query source by its name.
          *
          * @param string               $name Name of Query source code.